andrewhessler/paint-by-algo/README.md

 Default Builds
 ```
 Z - Build Walls around edge of world wrap
-F - To fill or clear Walls
+F - to fill or clear Walls
 ```

 Algorithms (Press Number to paint with)